astral-sh/uv/docs/concepts/dependencies.md

 `tool.uv.sources` can be used to enrich the dependency metadata without ejecting from the stands-compliant `project.dependencies` table.

+!!! tip

+    See the [projects](./projects.md#managing-dependencies) documentation to add, remove, or update dependencies from the `pyproject.toml` from the CLI.

 ## Dependency sources

 During development, a project may rely on a package that isn't available on PyPI.
 The following